Nuclear binding energy predictions based on BP neural network: Introduction

-In recent years, in addition to some global mass relations [1-9], local mass relations have also attracted much attention.
+In recent years, in addition to some global nuclear mass models [1-9], local mass relations have also attracted much attention.
 For example: Audi-Wapstra systematics, Garvey-Kelson${[10]}$ local mass relations and the local mass relations of residual proton-neutron interactions [12-15, 22].
-In Refs.[12-15, 22], the accuracy of residual interaction is closely related to the accuracy of nuclear masses, many methods and formulas have been developed to study the residual interaction in order to obtain more accurate predictions of nuclear masses.
-There are many papers using artificial neural networks in nuclear physics [23-33], so we study the residual interaction of nuclei with $A\geq100$ based on BP neural network (using MATLAB2015b to build the model), then obtained the RMSD of odd-A nuclei and even-A nuclei: comparing with AME2003, RMSDs are 112 keV and 128 keV; comparing with AME2012, RMSDs are 103 keV and 121 keV; comparing with AME2016, RMSDs are 106 keV and 122 keV, respectively.
+In Refs.[12-15, 22], the accuracy of residual interactions is closely related to the accuracy of nuclear masses, many methods and formulas have been developed to study the residual interaction in order to obtain accurate predicted values.
+There are many papers using artificial neural networks in nuclear physics [23-33] and other subjects [34-37].
+In the 1990s, people have used neural networks [23] to predict the mass of atomic nuclei.
+Research in recent years, many improvements have been made based on the neural network approach to reduce the deviation of the calculated values or the predicted values [30-33].
+The research in Ref.
+[30] shows that the accuracy of the Duflo-Zuker mass formula is significantly improved by using the Bayesian neural network approach, the RMSD relative to experiment is reduced from 503 keV to 286 keV (the accuracy is increased by about 40\% ); In Ref.
+[31], the prediction of nuclear mass obtained by Bayesian neural network method combined with Duflo-zuker model formula is compared with the newly experimental values in AME2016, results show that the RMSD of prediction values and experimental values is about 400 KeV; The Bayesian neural network approach in Ref.
+[32] can find the optimal value of the noise error automatically based on a distribution for the noise error in likelihood function, which reduces the deviation nuclear mass predictions; Levenberg-Marquardt neural network approach [33] is used to study the nuclear masses in AME2012 database, results show that Levenberg-Marquardt neural network method is helpful to improve the accuracy of mass models, for a simple liquid drop formula: the RMSD between the predicted value and the 2353 experimental known masses decreased sharply from 2.455 MeV to 0.235 MeV, while for some other mass models, the accuracy is improved by about 30\%.
+These facts show that neural network approach to improve the nuclear mass predictions of many models, so we study the residual interaction of nuclei with $A\geq100$ based on BP neural network (using MATLAB2015b to build the model).
+Based on the residual interaction proposed in Ref.
+[12] and the empirical formula to study the residual interaction, and inspired by the study of nuclear masses in Ref.
+[30], we use BP neural network to study the residual interaction.
+The BP neural network is used to describe the residual interaction of nuclei with known masses and predict the residual interaction of nuclei with unknown masses, and then to describe and predict the binding energy (mass or mass excess) of nuclei.
+Then obtained the RMSD of odd-A nuclei and even-A nuclei: comparing with AME2003, RMSDs are 112 keV and 128 keV; comparing with AME2012, RMSDs are 103 keV and 121 keV; comparing with AME2016, RMSDs are 106 keV and 122 keV, respectively.
 The predicted values based on databases (AME2003 and AME2012) are compared well with the experimental values.
+A detailed understanding of the nuclear mass for unknown mass that predicted value, is prerequisite to get more accurate nuclear mass map.